 Jon then moved to Washington, D.C. to earn his Master’s Degree in International Studies at American University.
 During this time he began his service in the Military Police Reserves.
 Jon served as a company training officer in the 220th MP Brigade HHC, headquartered in Gaithersburg, Maryland.

 He has served in leadership positions for local and statewide community organizations, including the Maryland Youth Leadership Seminar (Hugh O’Brian Youth Foundation), HopeWorks, and local youth sports organizations.
 Jon was honored by HOBY in 2017 with their national Alumni Excellence Award, given to a alumn who has demonstrated leadership in their community.
 In 2005, Jon co-founded Line of Sight, a management consulting firm focused on improving performance in government organizations.
 In 2017, Jon achieved one of his key goals in starting Line of Sight, to give his employees a chance at ownership.
-His company merged with an employee-owned firm, becoming a division of The Newberry Group where Jon serves as an Executive Vice President.
+His company merged with an employee-owned firm, becoming a division of The Newberry Group where Jon serves as the Executive Director.